soumukhe/aciCloudABC-FreeRadius/README.md

-# Below not applicable.
+# Below not applicable for Cloud ACI Bootcamp.
 Using Terraform Main Module azurerm-vmmain to do everything automatically
 #  How to Install:  <br>
    Clone this repo <br>
    cd to the directory where docker-compose.yaml file is:  ~/aciCloudABC-FreeRadius <br>